 Property cannot have had the tax lien sold and

 Property cannot have an active delinquent tax payment contract between the owner and the Treasurer and

-Property cannot already have a tax foreclosure in process by someone else.
+Property cannot already have a tax foreclosure in process by someone else and

 Frequently Asked Questions